mi-lib/zeda/README.ZTK.md

 -----------------------------------------------------------------
 ## [Concept]

-The design concept of ZTK is summarized as follows.

-- Syntax is not for computers but for humans.
+Syntax is not for computers but for humans.
 Too strong rules of syntax should be ruled out.
- - Parenthesization, indentation, delimination and line feed provides better readability for humans, but should not constrain the way of description.
+Parenthesization, indentation, elimination and line-feed rovides better readability for humans, ut should not constrain the way of description.
+This is the esign concept of ZTK.
-- Humans can understand sentences mainly by context supported by keywords, so do computers as well.

 -----------------------------------------------------------------
 ## [Syntax]